rundeck/docs/en/manual/01-introduction.md

 Built and tested for the enterprise, Rundeck Enterprise includes exclusive features (including clustering/HA, advanced workflow, enhanced ACL management, enhanced dashboards/visualization) and Rundeck Enterprise exclusive plugins.
 Professional support and on-boarding services are also part of the Rundeck Enterprise subscription bundle.

-*NOTE: Rundeck Enterprise was recently renamed from Rundeck Enterprise.
-You may still see refrences to "Pro" here and there, as we work to update our documentation.
+*NOTE: Rundeck Enterprise was recently renamed from Rundeck Pro.
+You may still see references to "Pro" here and there, as we work to update our documentation.
 Just know that they are the same thing.*

 [Rundeck Enterprise]: https://www.rundeck.com/enterprise
 [GitHub]: https://github.com/rundeck/rundeck